-There is stillness in this chilly night
+There is a stillness in this frigid night

 How peaceful is a planet that glimmers white

-Where frost and moonlight weave a silver glaze
+where frost and moonlight weave a silver glaze

-And sillhouetted trees are black as ink
+and sillhouetted trees are black as ink

 Where the only sign of life are whiffs of breath

-Let me stand and drink upon the sky,
+Let me stand transfixed beneath the sky,

 Upon these strange and unfamiliar hills

-I sense a night's aurora soothe my soul
+then feel the night's aurora soothe my soul

 Winter has buried our world in alabaster white